lumiZGorlic/lumiZGorlic.github.io/_posts/2025-03-02-add_a_system_call.markdown

 categories: jekyll update
 ---

-Some of the exercises concern system calls so I'm going to delve into this subject a bit. // give a bit of background
+Some of the exercises concern system calls so I'm going to delve into this subject a bit.
 The relevant code resides in usys.S (is created by a script usys.pl) and for example for a system call read looks like this

 {% highlight assembly %}